Charged with Violating a Restraining Order in Colorado Springs?

 Learn more about misdemeanors in Colorado (new window).

 Even an accidental or innocent first violation of a restraining order can cause jail time.
-A simple call or a visit to the protected person may result is you spending a couple days at the jail on Tejon St.
+A simple call or a visit to the protected person may result is you spending a couple of days at the jail on Tejon St.

 Subsequent restraining order violations carry escalating charges and penalties.